Judge orders former PPC candidate to stop calling himself an engineer | CBC News

 "The mere mention of my educational background in the context of a political campaign is not contrary to the Professional Governance Act," he said in the second email.

-In his decision, Brongers writes that Hilderman has clearly broken the rules, and along with issuing the injunction, ordered him to pay costs.
+In his decision, Brongers writes that Hilderman has clearly broken the rules and, along with issuing the injunction, ordered him to pay costs.

-In response, Hilderman told CBC, "I could appeal it but, whatever."
+In response, Hilderman told CBC, "I could appeal it, but whatever."

 He added that he'd like to see changes to B.C. law when it comes to protections for engineering titles, pointing to legislation tabled in Alberta last month that exempts the title "software engineer" from licensing requirements.